 Environmentally Conscious Choices

-By providing guests with reusable water bottles and switching to eco-friendly and recyclable paper products in the galley and restroom, we are able to significantly reduce waste on motorcoaches.
+By providing guests with reusable water bottles and switching to eco-friendly and recyclable paper products in the galley and restroom, we significantly reduce waste on motorcoaches.
 In 2021, Keurig products used on board our motorcoaches were updated to recycled paper products, and the k-cups used are now certified biodegradable.
 In our Minnesota and Anchorages offices, we switched to more efficient light bulbs and make sure our motorcoach tires are responsibly recycled.

 ADVENTURE GREEN ALASKA